BetterLordWilliam/COMP3951_Lab5_WO_MDI/README.md

 3. Enter the URL of your image
 4. Click **Load**.

+> ⚠️ **Warning**
+>
-> **Note:** If a non-image resources is indicated by the URL, the loading will fail and you will need to specify a new URL to an image resource.
+> If a non-image resources is indicated by the URL, the loading will fail and you will need to specify a new URL to an image resource.

 4. Upon successful retrieval of the image, the preview pane will be populated w/ your image.